ballerina-platform/module-ballerinax-salesforce/README.md

    * startTime: The start time of the time span
    * endTime: The end time of the time span
    ##### Returns
-   * Response message or or Error occured
+   * Json Response or salesforce:SalesforceConnectorError

 [getUpdatedRecords()](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_getupdated.htm?search_text=updated)
 Retrieves the list of individual records that have been updated (added or changed) within the given timespan for the specified object